epicalyx/100-days-of-ML-code-/LOG.md

 **Thoughts** : Kaggle is a great platform to improve machine learning skills.
 It has interesting problem statements and datasets.
 The course available on Kaggle for machine learning is also nice.

+## Day 22 , October 17 , 2018

+**Today's Progress** : Continued with regularization algorithms for linear and logistic regression.

+**Thoughts** : The video lectures by Andrew Ng sir are great.
+He makes each and every concept clear.